a-lud/snakes-demographic-history/README.md

 material.
 There is no guarantee that all figures found in these directories made their way into the final text.

-The `results` directory simply contains an `Rdata` object that stored the aggregated PSMC results across samples and clock intervals.
+The `results` directory simply contains an `Rdata` objects that stored the aggregated PSMC results across samples and clock intervals.
 The tables used in the main text are also stored here.